Emergency Allotments Make A Huge Difference

 FB: As the Food Bank, how does the Farm Bill impact our work?

 Meg: The Farm Bill funds federal nutrition programs like SNAP (Supplemental Nutrition Assistance Program), TEFAP (The Emergency Food Assistance Program), and CSFP (Commodity Supplemental Food Program), all of which are integral to the work we do.
 SNAP, aka CalFresh in CA, is a nutrition benefit program that helps one in nine Californians put food on the table.
-TEFAP is the USDA-supported method through which the Food Bank distributes food to 201k households monthly.
+TEFAP is the USDA-supported method through which the Food Bank distributes 6 million meals to our neighbors every week.
 And CSFP is a program that helps 10,000 seniors in San Francisco and Marin stretch their budgets and nourish themselves.

 FB: How are we pushing to make SNAP, and other benefits, stronger?